sourcegraph/about/docs/terms-cloud.md

 16.8 **Headings**.
 The heading references herein are for convenience only, do not constitute a part of the Agreement, and will not be deemed to limit or affect any of the provisions hereof.

+16.9 **Marketing and Publicity**.
+If you are an Organization, we may use your name and logo to identify you as a customer and use product testimonials and quotes your representatives may provide us.

-16.9 **Entire Agreement**.
+16.10 **Entire Agreement**.
 This, including the agreements incorporated by reference, constitutes the entire agreement between you and us relating to the subject matter herein and will not be modified except in writing, signed by both parties, or by a change made by us as set forth in the Agreement.

-16.10 **Claims**.
+16.11 **Claims**.
 To the extent permissible under applicable law, you and we agree that any cause of action you may have arising out of or related to the Services or Code Data must commence within one (1) year after the cause of action accrues.
 Otherwise, such cause of action is permanently barred.

-16.11 **Disclosures**.
+16.12 **Disclosures**.
 The Services are offered by Sourcegraph, Inc., located at 548 Market St PMB 20739, San Francisco, CA 94104-5401, and can be reached via email at support@sourcegraph.com or telephone at (650) 273-5591.
 If you are a California resident, (a) you may have this same information emailed to you by sending a letter to the foregoing address with your email address and a request for this information; and (b) in accordance with Cal.
 Civ.
 Code § 1789.3, you may report complaints to the Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs by contacting them in writing at 1625 North Market Blvd., Suite N 112 Sacramento, CA 95834, or by telephone at (800) 952-5210 or (916) 445-1254.